Bharatiya Janata Party – Assam

 is the state unit of the Bharatiya Janata Party of the Assam.
 Its head office is situated at the 'Atal Bihari Vajpayee Bhawan' Near Hengrabari L.P.
 School Hengrabari, Guwahati-781 036, Assam, India.
 The current president of BJP Assam is Dilip Saikia.

-In 2016 BJP formed Government at Assam state for the first time under leadership of Sarbananda Sonowal from there it is still a ruling party at Assam and had 2 Chief Ministers till date Sarbananda Sonowal from 2016 to 2021 and Himanta Biswa Sarma from 2021–present.
+In 2016, BJP formed government at Assam state for the first time under the leadership of Sarbananda Sonowal.
+It is still a ruling party and had two Chief Ministers till date: Sarbananda Sonowal from 2016 to 2021 and Himanta Biswa Sarma from 2021–present.